ruby-formatter/rufo/README.md

 If you're interested in developing your own plugin check out the [development docs](docs/developing-rufo.md).
 Did you already write a plugin?
 That's great!
 Let us know about it and we will list it here.

+## Rubocop support

+Rubocop is a linter tool, to make it work with rufo, you can use [rubocop-config-rufo](https://github.com/xinminlabs/rubocop-config-rufo) to turn off all rubocop cops that are unnecessary or might conflict with rufo.

 ## Unobtrusive by default